lgaticaq/hubot-wikipedia-lang/README.md

 ## Installation via NPM

-1. Install the __hubot-wikipedia__ module as a Hubot dependency by running:
+1. Install the __hubot-wikipedia-lang__ module as a Hubot dependency by running:

     ```
-    npm install --save hubot-wikipedia
+    npm install --save hubot-wikipedia-lang
     ```

-2. Enable the module by adding the __hubot-wikipedia__ entry to your `external-scripts.json` file:
+2. Enable the module by adding the __hubot-wikipedia-lang__ entry to your `external-scripts.json` file:

     ```json
     [
-        "hubot-wikipedia"
+        "hubot-wikipedia-lang"
     ]
     ```